 Student Learning Objective Content Activity- assignment designed to address this objective Evaluation- evidence of student achievement SLO # 1: Gain a greater appreciation of the important impacts of the Biological Sciences on human civilization.
 BY 520, BY 580, BY 600, BY 617, BY 630, Lecture and class discussion, Research papers Tests, Laboratory Practicals, Collections of specimens SLO # 2: Provide a broad content knowledge base in the Biological Sciences within the context of a community of Christian scholars.
 BY 520, BY 530, BY 560, BY 580, BY 600, BY 617, BY 630 Lecture and class discussion, Research Papers Rubric for essays SLO # 3: Assist students in becoming more competent in methods of investigation, analysis of data, and the use of instruments and technology used in research in Biological Sciences education.
 BY 520, BY 530, BY 560, BY 600, BY 617, BY 630 Lecture and class discussion, Laboratory Reporting, Checklists, Tests, Laboratory Practicals SLO # 4: Properly train students to enter more advanced graduate work in the Biological Sciences and Education.
 BY 520,BY 530,BY 560, BY 580, BY 600, BY 617, BY 630, ED 600, ED 605, ED 610, ED 653 Presentation given in class.
-Students shall also evaluate other students' presentations Rubrics, Checklists SLO # 5: Properly train Biological Science teachers in the pedagogical, assessment, ED 600, ED 605, ED 610, ED 653 PowerPoint presentations, Portfolios, Lesson Plans and Rubrics, Checklists, Tests and communication skills needed to more effectively teach in the content areas.
-Lessons Presented work with colleagues in generation of reforms for teaching the Biological Sciences.
-560, BY 580, BY PowerPoint presentations, Lesson Plans and Lessons Presented Rubrics, Checklists, Tests Biological Sciences educator and a life-long 560, BY 580, BY 600, BY 617, BY 630, ED 600, ED Lesson Plans and Lessons Presented Tests, Laboratory Practicals, Collections of specimens, Rubrics, Checklists
+Students shall also evaluate other students' presentations Rubrics, Checklists

+, , ED 600, ED 605, ED 610, ED 653 PowerPoint presentations, Portfolios, Lesson Plans and Lessons Presented Rubrics, Checklists, Tests work with colleagues in generation of reforms for teaching the Biological Sciences.
+PowerPoint presentations, Lesson Plans and Lessons Presented Rubrics, Checklists, Tests 560, BY 580, BY 600, BY 617, BY 630, ED 600, ED 605, ED PowerPoint presentations, Lesson Plans and Lessons Presented Tests, Laboratory Practicals, Collections of specimens, Rubrics, Checklists